Locations:

 Make sure you’re available

-Sign on for your virtual visit 10-15 minutes early and remain logged on until the physician arrives.
+Sign on for your virtual visit 10 to 15 minutes early and remain logged on until the provider arrives.
 Try not to exit the virtual visit or refresh the page or app, as this could interrupt the service or cause issues logging in.
 If you have issues connecting or logging into your appointment, you can often call your provider’s office and get assistance.
 It’s better to do this as early as possible to avoid confusion or potential cancellations.

 Place your phone, tablet or computer on a level surface